viniciusvidal2/ROVER/README.md

 ```

 ### Embedded (RPI or Jetson boards)
-You should not neet to run the container by hand in the embedded board, but you can do it two ways:
+You should not need to run the container by hand in the embedded board, but you can do it two ways:
 - Calling the file that is responsible for starting the entire system at bootup:
 ```bash
 ./home/YOUR_BOARD_USERNAME/ROVER/init_board.sh